noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

 This is just the commands in create_html.yml.
 Note that this will create new webpages that should not be saved to the repository.

+To view the webpages from VS code, try using the Live Preview Extension.
+You may need to add .html to the end of a link in order to view it properly.
+Sometimes the embedded preview doesn't work, so a separate browser window will need to be opened instead.